-The READ operation begins reading in the selected 128Mb segment.
-It is bound by the 256Mb (die segment) to which the 128Mb segment belongs.
-In a continuos read, when the last byte of the die segment selected is read, the next byte output is the first byte of the same die segment; therefore, a download of the whole array is not possible with one READ operation.
+The READ operation begins reading in the selected 128Mb segment, but is not bound by it.
+In a continuous READ, when the last byte of the segment is read, the next byte output is the first byte of the other segment as the operation wraps to 0000000h; Therefore, a download of the whole array is possible with one READ operation.
 The value of the extended address register does not change when a READ operation crosses the selected 128Mb boundary.